Botanically known as Impatiens balsamina (Im-PAY-shens bal-SAM-in-uh), the balsam flower is native to Asia (India and Myanmar).

 Balsam Flowers Pests and Diseases

-Watch out for whiteflies and aphids.
+Watch out for insects like whiteflies and aphids.
 Apply an adequate pesticide to the plant daily and remove infested flower petals if you spot them.

 Red spider mites may attack the plant due to its exposure to full sunlight and dry air.